szczepanczykm/PurenaLemo/README.md

 - **Product Customization**: Users can easily set and update the prices and types of juice products.
 - **Presentation Styles**: Choose different presentation styles to best suit the event and audience.
-- **Dynamic Updates**: Make real-time changes during events to adapt to audience feedback or promotional strategies.

 ## Screenshots